kpthedev/stable-karlo/README.md

 pip install -r requirements.txt
 ```

-Note that [xformers](https://github.com/facebookresearch/xformers) is not in the `requirements.txt`; however, it's highly recommended that you follow the instructions on their repo to get it set up in the python environment.
+> Note that [xformers](https://github.com/facebookresearch/xformers) is not in the `requirements.txt`.
+Using it is optional, but I'd recommend it if you have a GPU with low memory.
+You can follow the instructions on their repo to get it set up in the python environment.

 ## Running
 To run the app, make sure you are in the `stable-karlo` folder and have activated the environment, then run: